 Fanshawe College

 Established in 1967, Fanshawe is one of the largest colleges in Canada, with campuses in London, Simcoe, St. Thomas, and Woodstock, with additional locations across Southwestern Ontario.
-They have a student population that is 34.28 percent international students, from 100 different countries.
+In 2022–23, Fanshawe’s student population was 34.28 percent international students, from over 100 countries; it also noted 3,788 students registered at ILAC, its partner campus in Toronto.

 More than 40 Fanshawe programs specialize in skilled trades and apprenticeships, and the college offers more than 60 co-op programs, which means you can earn while you learn and start working in Canada.

-Fanshawe also maintains relationships with over 15,000 employer partners to connect students to job opportunities.
-In terms of employability, 89.7 percent of Fanshawe students find work within six months of graduation, and 93.8 percent of employers are satisfied with their candidates.
+Fanshawe supports international students through its International Centre and provides guidance on immigration and program eligibility, including a dedicated page listing PGWP-aligned programs.
+In terms of employability, 87 percent of Fanshawe students find work within six months of graduation, and 80 percent of employers are satisfied with their candidates.

 What Students Are Saying